 You can ensure your tri-tip steak is tender and moist by cooking it to an internal temperature of 135°F by digital thermometer for medium-rare doneness.

-Read More: How to Cut Tri-Tip Steaks?
+Read More: How to Cook a Tri-Tip in the Oven

 Tri-tip is highly versatile when it comes to cooking methods – you can grill it over direct or indirect heat, bake or roast it in the oven, slow cook it in liquid (like a stew), or even smoke it over charcoal or wood chips.